dpscience/DLTPulseGenerator/README.md

     this list of conditions and the following disclaimer in the documentation<br> and/or other materials provided with the distribution.<br><br>

- 3. Neither the name of the copyright holder "Danny Petschke" nor the names of its<br>
-    contributors may be used to endorse or promote products derived from this software<br>
-    without specific prior written permission.<br><br>
+ 3. Neither the name of the copyright holder "Danny Petschke" nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.<br><br>

  THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS<br>